Hybeekay1/Wordpress-application/README.md

 ```
 1. Access your WordPress site using the service name or IP address.

-Congratulations!
 You have successfully deployed WordPress using encrypted secrets stored in Git and managed by Kubernetes.